dotnet/docs/docs/framework/whats-new/index.md

 ### Parallel computing

-The [!INCLUDE[net_v45](../../../includes/net-v45-md.md)] provides several new features and improvements for parallel computing.
+The .NET Framework 4.5 provides several new features and improvements for parallel computing.
 These include improved performance, increased control, improved support for asynchronous programming, a new dataflow library, and improved support for parallel debugging and performance analysis.
 See the entry [What’s New for Parallelism in .NET 4.5](https://go.microsoft.com/fwlink/?LinkId=235061) in the Parallel Programming with .NET blog.

 <a name="web" />